michaellee123/EasyShare/README.md

 ![WX20200615-235713@2x.png](WX20200615-235713@2x.png)

 But I don't kown how to get the web page's title, and Apple provide no document.
 So, let it be. haha :)

+## One More Thing

+There is a way to send a file from Android to Mac, [Check here for download `AndDrop`](https://play.google.com/store/apps/details?id=com.neure.anddrop).